JCPenney: COVID-19 pandemic

-On March 15, 2020 when businesses were ordered to temporarily close in many States, the chain closed all of its stores and furloughed its employees.
-J. C. Penney became the fourth major national retailer to file for bankruptcy in May 2020.
-Days earlier, it was reported in a regulatory filing that J. C. Penney would give bonuses totaling nearly $10 million to the company's senior managers, which included $4.5 million to CEO Jill Soltau.
-After 91 years, it was delisted from the New York Stock Exchange on May 18, 2020, and became listed in OTC Pink.
+On March 15, 2020, when businesses were ordered to temporarily close in many states, the chain closed all of its stores and furloughed its employees.
+JCPenney became the fourth major national retailer to file for bankruptcy in May 2020.
+Days earlier, it was reported in a regulatory filing that JCPenney would give bonuses totaling nearly $10 million to the company's senior managers, which included $4.5 million to CEO Jill Soltau.
+After 91 years, it was delisted from the New York Stock Exchange on May 18, 2020, and started trading over-the-counter the following business day.

-On March 18, J. C. Penney announced all retail stores would temporarily close in response to the global COVID-19 pandemic until April 2.
-On March 31, J. C. Penney announced an extension of the planned April 2 reopening, with a new date not possible to be determined at the time.
-On May 1, J. C. Penney announced a limited number of stores would reopen.
+On March 18, JCPenney announced all retail stores would temporarily close in response to the global COVID-19 pandemic until April 2.
+On March 31, JCPenney announced an extension of the planned April 2 reopening, with a new date not possible to be determined at the time.
+On May 1, JCPenney announced a limited number of stores would reopen.